How to Stay Calm Under Pressure: Lessons from a Neurosurgeon

 “The way to process delivering bad news is to tell the truth because the truth is the truth.
 It’s fact.
 And you’re not at fault for fact.”

-"When you start to sugarcoat things or bullshit people, all of a sudden, now you're treading, you you're on thin ice."
+“When you start to sugarcoat things or bullshit people, all of a sudden you’re on thin ice.”

-Even neurosurgeons have to deal with the emotional aftermath of high-pressure situations.
+Even neurosurgeons have to recover from high-pressure moments.

 “You find your sources of comfort in your support systems, you build that and you get used to it.”